Alexmhack/django_library/README.md

 we are editing the admin models and passing our own admin classes for Author, Book and BookInstance, Genre and Language only have one fields so its useless for those models

+we cannot directly display the genre field since it is a manytomany field so we use display_ genre to call the function display_genre in the Book model class and use it as a element in list_display tuple

+we can also use list_filter to make a filter box for the elements in the tuple, those elements are actual names of fields in the models